Rules of Golf

 - Members have a responsibility to inform their guests about the dress code.
 Staff is instructed to inform and not serve any member and/or guest who do not meet the dress code.

-- Attire for men not permitted on the golf course, practice greens and the clubhouse are tank tops, muscle shirts, sleeveless shirts, bathing suits, jogging shorts and cutoffs.
+- Proper golf attire is required for any male golfer 14 years old and above.
+Attire for men not permitted on the golf course, and practice areas are t-shirts, tank tops, muscle shirts, sleeveless shirts, bathing suits, jogging shorts and cutoffs.
 No offensive language or offensive graphics on clothing.

-- Attire for ladies not permitted on the golf course, practice greens and the club house are halter tops, crop tops, bathing suits, jogging shorts, short shorts and cutoffs.
+- Proper golf attire is required for any female golfer 14 years old and above.
+Attire for ladies not permitted on the golf course, and practice areas are t-shirts, halter tops, crop tops, bathing suits, jogging shorts, short shorts and cutoffs.
 No offensive language or offensive graphics on clothing.

 Hillcrest Country Club Discipline Policy